 After the show we waited in the foyer for Chris and Pui as they are known to sign cards and share selfies.
 That they did and us being in luck were first in the queue!
 J soon perked up at the idea of meeting celebrities meanwhile E had spotted the cafe and couldn’t be bothered anymore … Oh well you win some you lose some.

 Paul then treated us all to an Italian meal.
 The kids actually ate (yes it was a beige dinner but hey they sat and ate so it’s a win win).
 For once we actually enjoyed a meal without having to battle with the kids throughout.
 Trust me, for us this is not short of a miracle!

 After all of that we drove home (once again without any puke as BOTH kids napped!?!!) and we arrived safely home with two happy, well fed kids.
 Paul then sat and watched a film with them whilst I dated up some of the however many thousand photos I had printed and did some web work.

 Not only that but I managed to get onto the phone to Harveys (furniture store) and after arguing the toss with them about our sofa taking eleven weeks longer than they quoted, I managed to get us a £100 reduction (this is after the 40% off we originally got!).

 Wow!
 Just wow!!!
-Today has been a success, I cannot complain at all and that is another bloody miracle – I have bugger all to whinge about !
+Today has been a success, I cannot complain at all and that is another bleeding miracle – I have sod all to whinge about !